Carlos-Descalzi/dkide/README.md

-# DKIDE - An IntelliJ plugin for editing Recipes.
+# DKIDE - An IntelliJ plugin for working with DataKitchen's Platform Recipes.

 ![screenshot.png](screenshot.png)